 The presence of the drilling rig has a direct impact on the environment, by occupying an area of the seabed, by impacting the currents and waves where it is situated, and by acting as an artificial reef.
-In addition, the presence of the rig with its lighting might have a visual impact on migrating birds passing by the area.

-Fuel combustion to power pumps, generators and compressors results in the emissions carbon dioxide (CO_2), nitrogen oxide (NO_x), nitrous oxide (N_2O), methane (CH_4), other volatile organic compounds (nmVOC) and sulphur oxide (SOx).
+Fuel combustion to power pumps, generators and compressors results in the emission of carbon dioxide (CO_2), nitrogen oxide (NO_X), nitrous oxide (N_2O), methane (CH_4), other volatile organic compounds (nmVOC) and sulphur oxide (SO_X).
 Fuel combustion to power tug vessels used for the rig move is also a source of emissions.
 Fuel consumption in relation to cargo and personnel transport to drilling platform is already covered in section F. An estimate of emissions can be derived from the total fuel consumption for two types of platforms and tug boats (Table D-9).

 The highest levels of noise in connection with drilling are created when conductors are rammed down.
-Also other parts of the drilling operation produce significant levels of noise.
+Other activities carried out during drilling operations produce significant levels of noise.

-In connection with the drilling and maintenance of a well, the following materials are used and discharged: drilling mud, drill cuttings, cement and chemicals.
+In connection with the drilling, maintenance and abandonment of a well, the following materials are used and discharged: drilling mud, drill cuttings, cement and chemicals.

 Drilling mud and drill cuttings represent the most important discharge to the sea.
-WBM and cuttings (WBM sections) will be discharged to the sea whereas OBM and cuttings (OBM sections) will be brought onshore to be dried and incinerated.
+WBM and cuttings (WBM sections) will be discharged to the sea, whereas OBM and cuttings (OBM sections) will be brought onshore to be dried and incinerated.
 Water-based drilling mud and drill cuttings may contain traces of oil from the reservoir.
-We monitor the oil content carefully to ensure the average concentration of oil in the discharged mud or drill cuttings does not exceed 2%.
+Oil content is monitored carefully to ensure the average concentration of oil in the discharged mud or drill cuttings does not exceed 2%.